gouz/masis/README.md

 masis
 =====

-Masis is a tiny toolkit in JS, no depencies
+Masis is a tiny toolkit in JS, no dependencies

 Install
 -------